Cong Thanh Bui (James)

 Interim urgent measures can be defined as a decision from a competent state authority requiring one or more parties in a dispute to cease or limit a specific action while waiting for the final decision of the court/arbitrator to meet the urgent needs of the parties, protect evidence, preserve disputed property, ensure the resolution and enforcement of the dispute, and protect the legitimate rights and interests of the parties involved in the dispute.

-Unless otherwise agreed by the parties (e.g., if the parties agree not to sequester property in all cases, then when a dispute arises in arbitration, sequestration of the disputed property shall not be applied), disputing parties have the right to request that the Arbitration Council or Court apply interim urgent measures in accordance with the Law on Commercial Arbitration 2010 and related legal regulations.
+Unless otherwise agreed by the parties (eg., if the parties agree not to sequester property in all cases, then when a dispute arises in arbitration, sequestration of the disputed property shall not be applied), disputing parties have the right to request that the Arbitration Council or Court apply interim urgent measures by the Law on Commercial Arbitration 2010 and related legal regulations.

 When resolving disputes through arbitration, both the Arbitration Council and the Court have the power to apply interim urgent measures.
 Therefore, the party may request the Court or the Arbitration Council to apply interim urgent measures when necessary.
-It is not recommended to submit a request to both institutions at the same time because as the Court and the Arbitration Council will both examine and carefully consider before deciding to apply the measure, they could reject it if they believe the interim urgent measure is being or will be applied by the other institution.
-In addition, requesting the Court to apply interim urgent measures should only be made when the Arbitration Council cannot perform the request or when an emergency requires immediate action.
+Submitting a request to both the Court and the Arbitration Council simultaneously is not advisable.
+Because both institutions will carefully review the request before making a decision, and either might reject it if they believe the interim urgent is handle by the other institution.
+In addition, requesting the Court to apply interim urgent measures when the Arbitration Council cannot perform the request or an emergency demands immediate action.

 2. List of Interim urgent measure